-So, exactly what is a Saturn return?
-It takes Saturn approximately 29.5 years to complete its full orbit around the sun, so the phrase "Saturn return" literally refers to Saturn returning to the exact place in the zodiac that it was when you were born.
-Everyone experiences their first Saturn return between the ages of about 27 and 30.
+It takes Saturn approximately 29.5 years to complete one full orbit around the sun, so the phrase "Saturn return" literally refers to Saturn returning to the exact place in the zodiac that it was when you were born.
+Everyone experiences their first Saturn return between the ages of about 27 and 30, as it’s during these years that Saturn aligns with its placement in your birth chart for the very first time.
 These years are often marked by tons of upheaval — think break-ups or marriages, switching careers, moving to a new city, or generally coming to terms with changes you need to make in your life.

-If you were born from late 1990 through 1994, then your first Saturn return kicks off in December 2020.
-But regardless of your birth date, here's what to expect from your Saturn return, what it represents, and how to make the most of this life-changing astrological growth period.
+If you were born from late 1990 through 1994, then your first Saturn return kicked off in December 2020, when it began passing through the sign of Aquarius.
+Here's what to expect from your Saturn return, what it represents, and how to make the most of this life-changing astrological growth period.

-Saturn in astrology is all about tough love and hard work.
-This planet represents responsibility, discipline, boundaries, structure, patience, and maturity — during your Saturn return, all of these things will be put to the test.
-Saturn is known as the great teacher planet in astrology, so when it completes its first full orbit during your late twenties, expect for some harsh life lessons to be learned — and some major growth to take place.
+The planet Saturn in astrology is all about tough love and hard work.
+It represents responsibility, discipline, boundaries, structure, patience, and maturity.
+During your Saturn return, all of these areas of life will be put to the test.
+Saturn is known as the great teacher of the zodiac, so when it completes its first full orbit through your birth chart during your late twenties, expect for some harsh life lessons to be learned — and some major growth to take place.

-Saturn returns shake up the foundation of our lives, exposing all our weak points and immaturities.
-Suddenly seeing your life in all its messiness can feel scary and unstable, but the blessing of this chaos is that you're seeing things clearly — which means you can start to patch up the holes in your life and take responsibility for yourself in a more mature and powerful way.
+Because Saturn is the planet that relates to structure and maturity, Saturn returns have the ability to shake up the foundation of our lives, exposing our weak points and immaturities.
+Suddenly having to deal with the messes we made in our teens and twenties can be scary and overwhelming, but the blessing in this chaos is gaining a newfound ability to step into our own power.
+This means we can start to patch up the holes in our lives and take responsibility for ourselves in a more grown up and powerful way.

 When Does Your Saturn Return Start?

-While the Saturn return that occurs during our late twenties is the most widely discussed, people experience multiple Saturn returns within their lifetime.
-That means you can expect the next one during your late fifties (aka a mid-life crisis), and yet another in your late eighties.
+Although the Saturn return that occurs around age 30 is the most widely discussed, people experience multiple Saturn returns within their lifetime.
+That means you can expect the next one during your late fifties (aka a mid-life crisis), and another in your late eighties.
 Each of these periods induce a reckoning of our responsibilities and usher us into a new phase of our lives.

-With Saturn realigning itself with your natal placement, expect a full-blown reckoning and crisis point.
-It's normal to feel overwhelmed by personal issues and responsibilities during this period, but now's the time to learn to face these challenges head-on.
+When Saturn realigns itself with your natal placement, this new beginning can induce a full-blown reckoning and crisis point.
+It's normal to feel overwhelmed by personal issues and responsibilities during this period, but it’s also a time to learn from past mistakes and face these challenges head-on.

-The planet Saturn rewards hard work, diligence, and patience, and frowns upon shortcuts or temporary fixes.
-In other words, the more we repress the inner turmoil that bubbles up during this period, the messier it will get.
-It's also a time to own up the responsibilities in your life.
+The planet Saturn rewards diligence and patience, and frowns upon shortcuts or temporary fixes.
+In other words, the more we repress the inner turmoil that bubbles up during our Saturn returns, the messier it’s bound to get.
+These periods also ask us to step up when it comes to handling adult responsibilities.
 Is it time to take out a credit card?
 Make that therapy appointment?
 Start that business?
 Quit that job?
 Say yes to the dress?
-Whether you're teetering on the edge of committing to something or abandoning it, your Saturn return asks you to be mature and responsible in your decision-making — and to brave the internal struggles that come along with making such pivotal life choices.
+Whether you're teetering on the edge of committing to something or abandoning it, your Saturn return asks you to be mature and focused in your decision-making — and to brave the internal struggles that come along with making such pivotal life choices.

-Saturn returns can be riddled with instability, second-guessing, and risk-taking, but you'll come out the other side with a new sense of responsibility, confidence, and trust in yourself.
+Saturn returns can be riddled with instability and hardship, but you'll come out the other side with a new sense of empowerment, confidence, and trust in yourself.